arihantjain898/space-square-launchpad/README.md

 3. Wait for the **Deploy to GitHub Pages** workflow to complete.
 It uploads the full build, so all changed files (not just `index.html`) are deployed.
 4. Keep the committed `public/CNAME` file if you’re using the `spacesquare.dev` custom domain so Pages applies it on each deploy.

+### Making sure GitHub has *all* your changes

+- **Merge the PR** into `main` (or `work`), then delete the branch so you don’t accidentally keep pushing to an old head commit.
+- **Pull the latest branch locally** (`git pull origin main` or `git pull origin work`) before editing, so your next push includes everything currently on GitHub.
+- **Push from the same branch** that the Pages workflow listens to (`main` or `work`).
+If you push to another branch without merging, Pages won’t see those files.
+- After the merge/push, open the repository’s **Actions → Deploy to GitHub Pages** run and confirm it finished successfully; if it failed, rerun after fixing the error so the full build is published.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!